 - Product development discussions

-- Customer support help from engineering
+- Customer support help from the engineering

 - Product planning discussions